MStarmans91/WORC/WORC/doc/static/faq.rst

 My experiment crashed, where to begin looking for errors?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The ``fastr`` toolbox has a method to trace back errors.
-For more details, see the `fastr documentation <https://fastr.readthedocs.io/en/stable/static/user_manual.html#debugging-a-network-run-with-errors/>`_.
+For more details, see the `fastr documentation <https://fastr.readthedocs.io/en/stable/static/user_manual.html#debugging-a-network-run-with-errors>`_.
+If you want to know the exact error that occured in a job, make sure you trace back to a single sink and single sample, e.g. ``fastr trace $RUNDIR/__sink_data__.json --sinks sink_5 --sample sample_1_1 ``.

 Error: ``File "H5FDsec2.c", line 941, in H5FD_sec2_lock unable to lock file, errno = 37, error message = 'No locks available'``